Labour Market Attachment

 A permit can be granted to your spouse, registered or cohabiting partner as well as children under the age of 18 living at home.

 What more do I need to know before I apply?

 An application for a residence permit on the basis of work is processed by the Danish Agency for International Recruitment and Integration (SIRI).

 Before submitting your application, you must create a case order ID for your application and pay a fee to cover SIRI’s case processing expenses.
 You can do this on the “How to apply” tab to the right.
 Here you also find the relevant application form.

-In application form AR1, your employer must complete the first of the two parts of the form.
+In application form AR1 online, your employer must complete the first of the two parts of the form.
 When your employer has completed his or her part, you must complete and sign your part of the form.

 If you have granted your employer power of attorney to handle the application on your behalf, your employer can complete the entire form.

 SIRI will contact you or your employer if we need further information to process your case.

 Below you will find a step-by-step guide to submitting an application to the Danish Agency for International Recruitment and Integration (SIRI).

 It is important that you have carefully read the conditions for being granted a residence permit before you begin step 1.
 You can do this on the tab “Need to know” on the left.